EOKA: March 1956 to March 1957 (Operation Victory, phase II)

 Harding escalated his fight against EOKA organizing a series of operations in April–July Harding also upgraded his intelligence network including the creation of the notorious X-platoon.
-On May 10 the first two EOKA prisoners were hanged and Grivas responded with the execution of two British soldiers.
+On 10 May the first two EOKA prisoners were hanged and Grivas responded with the execution of two British soldiers.
 The British were concerned to counter EOKA's mountain units.
 Large scale operations were launched however Grivas managed to escape.
 He decided to move to Limassol where he established his new headquarters.
 Although Grivas escaped, the Troodos operations had some success for the British: 20 guerrillas and 50 weapons were captured.
 However, they ended up with a disaster: at least 7 British soldiers were killed and additionally 21 were burned to death by accident.
 The last incident overshadowed the first real success against the EOKA guerrilla forces.

-On August 9 the British authorities hanged three more EOKA prisoners; however, Grivas did not retaliate this time.
+On 9 August the British authorities hanged three more EOKA prisoners; however, Grivas did not retaliate this time.
 Widespread strikes were held in protest.
 In November 1956 due to the Suez Crisis large numbers of British troops were transferred off Cyprus allowing Grivas to launch a new offensive.
 EOKA launched a wave of attacks in what would become for the British "Black November" with a total of 416 attacks, 39 killed, 21 of them British.
 After the Suez debacle, the British military strength was increased to 20,000 and Harding managed to direct a new offensive.

 Although EOKA activity was severely suppressed in the mountains its armed struggle continued in the urban areas while the British forces were apparently impotent.
-Grivas declared truce on the 14th of March 1957 which lasted nearly one year.
+Grivas declared truce on 14 March 1957 which lasted nearly one year.